Energy

 Save more with energy rebate top-ups.

-Thinking about installing a heat pump to heat your home or hot water?
-Or an EV charger in your multi-unit residential building?
-Take advantage of City rebates and maximize your savings.
-Act fast - limited rebates are available.
+Thinking about installing a heat pump to heat your home, or your home's hot water?
+Or, installing an EV charger in your multi-unit residential building?

-For a limited time, the City of Kelowna is offering stackable top-ups to existing provincial and utility rebates including:
+Take advantage of City rebates and maximize your savings!
+The City of Kelowna is offering stackable top-ups to existing provincial and utility rebates including:

 • an additional $2,000 for residents that switch from fossil fuel heating to an electric air source heat pump.